tektoncd/experimental/webhooks-extension/docs/InstallNightlyBuild.md

 <br/>
 <br/>

-The Tekton Webhooks Extension has a hosted image of the latest builds located at gcr.io/tekton-nightly/extension
+The Tekton Webhooks Extension has a hosted image of the latest builds located at gcr.io/tekton-nightly/extension.

+Note: If you want to install into an alternative namespace you would need to modify all namespace entries in the applied yaml files.
 <br/>
 <br/>